brainupdaters/drlm-docs/docs/source/Install.rst

 -------------------

 .. note::
-   The following installation asumes you have minimal installation of CentOS 6.
+   On the following steps, is assumed you have a minimal installation of CentOS 6.

 .. warning:: iptables and selinux has been disabled